shawlab-moffitt/CSEminer-manuscript-generate-docker-images/README.md

 docker save -o CSEminer_3_figure_data_generation.tar cseminer_example

 ```
-Performs the final summarization, generating the counts and supplementary data tables used in the manuscript.
+The pipeline performs the final summarization, generating the counts and supplementary data tables used in the manuscript.
 ### The Output Folder contains the following files

 | Files | Descriptions |